MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 #### Processing fails

-If processing fails, you’ll see a failed status in the **Import history** table.
-For processing to succeed, the data source admin needs to correct errors and push the data to Viva Insights again.
+If processing fails, you’ll see a failed status in the **Import history** table. <!--PENDING NEW VERBIAGE: For processing to succeed, the data source admin needs to correct errors and push the data to Viva Insights again.
 Under **Actions**, select the download icon to download an error log.
-Send this log to the data source admin so they know what to correct before sending the data again.
+Send this log to the data source admin so they know what to correct before sending the data again.-->

 ![Screenshot that shows Processing failed.](../images/admin-status-process-failed.png)

->[!Note]
->Processing failures are generally due to backend errors.
+Processing failures are generally due to backend errors.
 If you’re seeing persistent processing failures and you’ve corrected the data in your imported file, log a support ticket with us.

 ### Validation fails